 ATHLETIC PLACEMENT PROCESS

-The Athletic Program Philosophy, in general terms, what grade levels are eligible for membership on varsity, junior varsity, and modified teams.
+The ATHLETIC PROGRAM PHILOSOPHY, in general terms, defines what grade levels are eligible for membership on varsity, junior varsity, and modified teams.
 Generally, student athletes should expect to play on the team intended for their grade level.
 In certain situations, student athletes may be allowed to try out for a team above or below their grade level.

-The Board of Education with input from the District Administration has adopted the Athletic Placement Process and has added the following to the resolution: the Eastport-South Manor Central School District Board of Education shall only permit seventh and eighth grade pupils to compete on interscholastic athletic teams organized for senior high school pupils as follows: (1) seventh and eighth pupils who successfully complete the Athletic Placement Process as defined by the New York State Education Department and who are determined by the Director of Health, Physical Education and Athletics to be elite athletes shall be permitted to compete at the varsity level in the requested sport; and (2) at the discretion of the Athletic Director in consultation with the building administration, seventh and eighth grade students who successfully complete the Athletic Placement Process as defined by the New York State Education Department may be permitted to compete at the junior varsity level in the requested sport if there is no Junior High level team in that sport.
+The Board of Education with input from the District Administration, has adopted the New York State Athletic Placement Process and has added the following to the resolution: the Eastport-South Manor Central School District Board of Education shall only permit seventh and eighth grade pupils to compete on interscholastic athletic teams organized for senior high school pupils as follows: (1) seventh and eighth pupils who successfully complete the Athletic Placement Process as defined by the New York State Education Department and who are determined by the Director of Health, Physical Education and Athletics to be elite athletes shall be permitted to compete at the varsity level in the requested sport: and (2) at the discretion of the Athletic Director and in consultation with building administration with final approval by the Superintendent of Schools, eighth grade students considered to be exceptional athletes and who have successfully completed the Athletic Placement Process as defined by the New York State Education Department, may be permitted to compete at the junior varsity level.

 Step 1 District Policy: Confirm that the school district has approved a resolution to allow students to participate in the APP (and/or revise the language in existing Selection/Classification" policies to include the new process).
 If no such resolution exists, proper steps should be taken to ensure that this first requirement is met.(see Appendix A-Sample Resolution).